Package-level declarations

 The various constraint violations that may occur when relating two features.

-A table of features that typically represents real-world objects created from an ArcGIS feature service.
+A table of features that typically represent real-world objects created from an ArcGIS feature service.
 An instance of this class represents the dataset of an individual layer or table in an ArcGIS map or feature service.
 The map or feature service may be hosted in the cloud on ArcGIS Online, or on-premises on an ArcGIS Server.
 To access these services you may need to provide authentication in your application.

 A container for a collection of ServiceFeatureTable connected to a feature service.
 A ServiceGeodatabase connects to a feature service as a whole, grouping together ServiceFeatureTable instances for related records queries, connecting to a version in a branch-versioned service, and managing edits for all tables.